openfisca/openfisca-doc/source/simulate/run-simulation.md

 11,1600,35
 ```

-In the following example, we will use the [pandas](https://pandas.pydata.org) library to iterate over the data.
+In the following example, we will use the [pandas](https://pandas.pydata.org) library to access the data.

 1. Install the required libraries, by running in your console: